-The Story of Ronnie Wood’s Guest-Packed Solo LP ‘Gimme Some Neck’
+Revisiting Ronnie Wood’s Guest-Packed Solo LP ‘Gimme Some Neck’

 By 1979, British guitarist Ronnie Wood had carved out for himself a niche as a sideman, first with the Jeff Beck Group, then the Faces and the Rolling Stones.
 But his previous two efforts at solo success had eluded him.
 That would change with the April 20, 1979, release of Gimme Some Neck.

-Produced by Roy Thomas Baker (Queen, the Cars) and featuring cover art by the guitarist himself, the album had a more polished feel than the more organic, basement qualities of Wood’s previous work.
 Wood had also evolved by this time into a more formidable guitar player and singer since earlier in the decade.
-While still a ragtag wild boy of rock ‘n’ roll, he now possessed a depth and maturity best illustrated on songs like “Lost and Lonely” and “We All Get Old.”
+While still a ragtag wild boy of rock 'n' roll, he now possessed a depth and maturity best illustrated on songs like "Lost and Lonely" and "We All Get Old."

 There were the expected appearances of close pals like Mick Jagger, Keith Richards, Dave Mason, Mick Taylor, Charlie Watts, Mick Fleetwood and others, adding their chops to bluesy, rootsy raves, including the similarly named "Worry No More" and "Don't Worry."
 But there was one song in particular that stood out.

 In his memoir, Ronnie, Wood tells a story of hanging out one night in 1975, in the studio with Eric Clapton, who was working on his album No Reason to Cry.
 Bob Dylan was also taking part in the sessions, which took place not far from his home in Zuma Beach, Calif.